Balibaloo/vdj_m3u_playlist_enforcer/README.md

 This CLI watches for VirtualDJ `.vdjfolder` playlist descriptors, converts each to a one-to-one `.m3u` playlist, and removes the original descriptor so VirtualDJ can be pointed at the generated files.

+After creating a playlist, **YOU MUST COLLAPSE AND RE-EXPAND THE PARENT FOLDER OF THE PLAYLIST BEFORE ADDING TRACKS**

+This instantly converts the playlist to an m3u list that is directly compatible within VirtualDJ

 ## Running locally

 ```sh